IAmPythagoras/FFXIV-Combat-Simulator/README.md

 You can read about the experimental results of this solver here : https://docs.google.com/spreadsheets/d/1yVl-F1tHARYIYvz4ZPxIY6MayakYug3OEqpGnpZllqU/edit?usp=sharing

+# Validitiy of simulator

+As of version 0.8.30 I have started adding in depth testing of the simulator.
+The simulator will still have some flaws, but it is currently being checked by around 430 individual tests.
+More tests will be added with time.

 # Discord bot):
 DISCORD BOT IS CURRENTLY OFFLINE.
 WILL UPDATE HERE WHEN IT IS AVAILABLE I made a disbord bot that uses the python library ffxivcalc in order to simulate fights.
 Feel free to install it using the link below.
 As of now, the main bot commands are :